Batwing (DC Comics): Luke Fox

 After the events of Batwing #19, David resigned as Batwing.
 Lucius Fox would then make a new Batwing suit, which Batman then gives to Fox's son Luke Fox.
 Luke plays a significant part in Batman Eternal when he helps Jim Corrigan investigate recent events in Arkham Asylum, where the Joker's Daughter is using the spirits of the inmates to resurrect what she believes to be the Joker in the body of Maxie Zeus (although it is revealed to be Deacon Blackfire).
 In Batgirl #45, Luke Fox began a romantic relationship with Barbara Gordon, also fighting crime together as their alter egos Batwing and Batgirl.
-Luke Fox was created by Jimmy Palmiotti and Justin Gray, the writers of Batwing #19 in April 2013.
+Luke Fox was created by Jimmy Palmiotti and Justin Gray, the writers of Batwing #19 in April, 2013.

 In 2016, DC Comics implemented another relaunch of its books called "DC Rebirth", which restored its continuity to a form much as it was prior to "The New 52".
 Following Red Robin's apparent sacrifice, Luke is recruited to the team that Batman and Batwoman set up.

 Abilities and resources

 David Zavimbe's abilities

-Batwing is a highly skilled combatant, proficient in martial arts, and is considered a significant threat even without his weapons.
-He is equipped by Batman with a vast array of advanced gadgets, weapons, and technology to combat crime and corruption.His Batsuit is armored, with the ability to regenerate itself and adapt to different situations.
-It is also equipped with wings that allow him to fly and glide.
-As a police officer, it is implied that he received basic police training, which was further enhanced by the guidance of the genius detective, Bruce Wayne.
+Batwing has shown a knowledge of martial arts and is supplied by Batman with a variety of gadgets, weapons and tech to help him fight crime and corruption.
+He is also very well trained without any weapon in his hands, which makes him one of the biggest threats in the Batman universe.
+His batsuit is armored and is capable of regeneration abilities, and adaptation skills with the help of wings allowing him to fly or glide.
+Because he works as a police officer it is implied that he received basic police training with the genius detective Bruce Wayne assisting him along the way.

 Luke Fox's abilities

-Possessing his father's intelligence and business acumen, Luke is a gifted technological genius, inventor, designer, and engineer.
-He is also a trained martial artist and boxer whose skills have been further honed under the tutelage of Batman.

-In addition to his combat skills, Luke's immense wealth and connections provide him with nearly unlimited access to Wayne Industries' advanced technology.
-His Batwing suit grants him a wide range of offensive and defensive capabilities, including flight, invisibility, enhanced strength, the ability to pinpoint and neutralize electronic signals, and pores in the fingertips that can exude a sedative mist of his own design..
+Possessing intelligence and business skills and sense like his father, Luke is a technological genius, inventor, designer, and engineer.
+He is also a trained mixed martial artist and boxer whose skills have since improved under tutelage from Batman.
+In addition to his skills, the character possess immense wealth and his connections garner nearly unlimited access to Wayne Industries' advance technology.
+With the Batwing suit, Luke possess a vast array of offensive and defensive capabilities, including flight, invisibility, enhanced strength, ability to pinpoint and neutralize electronic signals, and pores in the fingertips that can exude a sedative mist of his own design.